 I decided to write this article partly as I was wondering how Kate felt at having two billion people watching her every dimple.
 Did she feel like a fairytale princess arriving in Cinderella’s glass car and leaving in a horse-drawn carriage with her Prince Charming, with loads of black horses and marching men wearing black fuzzy hats all just for her?!
 Planes flying over, and her mouth could be seen saying “Perfect formation!”, and yes, all for her!
 People practically swooning in anticipation of that first blissful kiss, camping out all night for this?!

-I know there are a lot of republicans reading this and I have no trouble respecting your point of view.
+I know there are a lot of people who don’t like the monarchy reading this, and I have no trouble at all respecting your point of view.
 Also, in a casual chit chat about the wedding, someone who shall remain nameless was heard to say “Who are Charles and Diana?”, proving conclusively I think that we live in parallel universes!
-But whether you’re a royalty lover, a royalty hater, or a couldn’t care lesser, there is no real wedding happening out there today.
+But wherever we are coming from, there is no real wedding happening out there today.
 Our dreams show the power of our mind to create a whole world, with temporal and spatial coordinates all intact; and then to mistakenly believe that it has nothing to do with us.
 Due to our ignorance we project a wedding out there within its parts, which we believe is real, and feel annoyed, in love, or blasé about it.
-But to live in a pure world, and experience happiness, we need to purify our mind, whether republican or royalist.
+But to live in a pure world, and experience happiness, we need to purify our mind, whether we love, hate, or couldn’t care less about the monarchy.
 As Buddha Maitreya puts it:

 Because living beings minds are impure, their worlds are impure.